Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Murfreesboro is a place where seasonal rhythms shape pricing more than most residents realize.
 The housing landscape here features a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-The local workforce for rent prices reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+The local workforce for rent prices reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 And the southern climate shapes demand in predictable ways: the subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.

 What Matters Most